 Sharpie Ultra Fine Markers: Cheaper than Staples, Office Depot and even Costco.
 Half the price actually.
-Less than $8 for a box of 12 is a bargain and indispensible to a prepper who labels everything.
+This is a bargain and indispensible to a prepper who labels everything.

 LifeStraw Personal Water Filter: The LifeStraw is considered the most advanced, compact, ultra light personal water filter available.
 It contains no chemicals or iodinated resin, no batteries and no moving parts to break or wear out.
 It weighs only 2oz. making it perfect for the prepper.
 There is also a larger sized LifeStraw Family currently available with free shipping.

 FordEx Group 300lm Mini Cree Led Flashlight: You already know this, along with the Blocklite, is my favorite portable flashlight.
-At the time of this writing, this one is about $4.00 with free shipping.
 It is super mini sized, bright and waterproof.
 Plus, it uses a single, standard AA sized battery.
 Pictured is one that I own in green but they come in basic black as well as some other colors.

 Survival Medicine Handbook: This is guide for those who want to be medically prepared for any disaster where help is NOT on the way.
 It is written from the non-medical professional and assumes that no hospital or doctor is available in the aftermath of a catastrophic event.
 It covers skills such as performing a physical exam, transporting the injured patient, and even how to suture a wound.
 This medical reference belongs in every survival library.